Belkkk/Belkkk/README.md

 ---

 ### 👨‍🎓 About Me
 I'm a passionate student at **Gomel State Technical University**, diving deep into the Java ecosystem.
 I love building complex systems and constantly challenging myself to learn new technologies.
+I was involved in competitive programming for several years.
 Currently exploring microservices architecture and message queues.

 ### 🌱 I’m currently learning
 - Java (some advanced skills)